A History of the Azores

 Defense Shield for La Paz, sleeping in Roden Crater,

 and hiking the Very Large Array.
-We hate jihadists
+We spurn jihadists

-for their messianic zeal, but Jesus in our rapture tales
+for their messianic zeal, but Jesus in rapture tales

 presides over a sea of blood of infidels.
-On the boat
+On a boat

 I dream dredging up the Kursk, a submarine lost in

-the Barents Sea, and the Chinese brother who sucks up
+the Barents Sea, and a Chinese brother who sucks up

-oceans so a boy can go collecting: car tires, radio parts,
+oceans so a boy can collect his car tires, radio parts,

 thinking of Albuquerque, clogging the Nile with loam